awsdocs/aws-lambda-developer-guide/doc_source/python-package-create.md

 ## Creating a function without runtime dependencies<a name="python-package-create-no-dependency"></a>

 A dependency can be any package, module or other assembly dependency that is not included with the [Lambda runtime](lambda-runtimes.md) environment for your function's code\.
-For more information, see [What is a runtime dependency?](python-package.md)\.

  For more information, see [What is a runtime dependency?](python-package.md#python-package-dependencies)